angular-wizard/angular-wizard/README.md

 ### Forkers Notes

-> I forked this projcet to remove the lodash dependency.
+> I forked this project to remove the lodash dependency.
 The use of lodash could either be replaced with angular helpers (angular.forEach, etc) or one or two functions local to this directive.

 # Angular-Wizard